bgd-labs/aave-proposals-v3/src/20240209_AaveV3Ethereum_TreasuryManagementGSMFundingRWAStrategyPreparationsPart2/TreasuryManagementGSMFundingRWAStrategyPreparationsPart2.md

 - Create GHO streams for Orbit participants of 15,000 GHO for 90 days as detailed in the table above
 - Transfer GHO for Orbit participants of 5,000 as retroactive payment as detailed in the table above
 - Transfer ETH to delegates/service providers as detailed in the table above

+- Transfer all available ARB on the Collector on Arbitrumm to SAFE Multi-sig 0xa9e777D56C0Ad861f6a03967E080e767ad8D39b6

 ## References